The larval stage of aquilegia sawfly feeds on the foliage of Aquilegia in early summer.

 - Where possible tolerate populations of aquilegia sawfly, plants often recover from defoliation and may not be affected every year

-- Check plants regularly from may for the presence of larvae and remove by hand where practical
+- Check plants regularly from may for the presence of larvae and remove by hand if required and where practical

 - If numbers of larvae are too high for hand picking, control may be achieved by spraying with pesticides.
-Spraying at dusk is likely to give the best results
+Spraying at dusk is likely to be more effective

 Plants in flower should not be sprayed due to the danger to bees and other pollinating insects.